awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

    aws eks --region region create-cluster --name devel --role-arn arn:aws:iam::111122223333:role/eks-service-role-AWSServiceRoleForAmazonEKS-EXAMPLEBKZRQR --resources-vpc-config subnetIds=subnet-a9189fe2,subnet-50432629,securityGroupIds=sg-f5c54184
    ```
 **Important**
-If you receive a syntax error similar to the following, you may be using a preview version of the AWS CLI for Amazon EKS\.
+If you receive a syntax error similar to the following, you might be using a preview version of the AWS CLI for Amazon EKS\.
 The syntax for many Amazon EKS commands has changed since the public service launch\.
-Please update your AWS CLI version to the latest available and be sure to delete the custom service model directory at `~/.aws/models/eks`\.
+Update your AWS CLI version to the latest available and delete the custom service model directory at `~/.aws/models/eks`\.

    ```
    aws: error: argument --cluster-name is required